 If you’re looking to extend your studies with an anthropology honours course at Deakin, you’ll be eligible for membership to the Australian Anthropological Society.
 This recognises your sound understanding of issues, theories and methods associated with anthropology as a social science discipline.

-Dr Roland Kapferer, lecturer of anthropology at Deakin University, discusses this study of human beings and what students will learn, from investigating the likes of kinship, family and gender to ritual, death and globalisation.
+Dr Roland Kapferer, lecturer of anthropology, discusses this study of human beings and what students will learn, from investigating the likes of kinship, family and gender to ritual, death and globalisation.